Active colloid with externally induced periodic bipolar motility and its cooperative motion: Multi-particle behavior

-We also compare the energy spectral density (Fig.~\ref{fig:comparison}b).
-Similarly to that of the isolated particles, the spectra for the doublet and triplet also show a sharp peak at $300\unit{Hz}$ as well as a low-frequency Lorentzian mode (inset of Fig.~\ref{fig:comparison}b).
-Besides, however, the spectra for the doublet and triplet also show the second and third harmonic peaks ($600\unit{Hz}$ and $900\unit{Hz}$, respectively) which were absent or invisible in the isolated case.
-Since the third harmonic peak is theoretically expected to appear even in the isolated case (see Sec.~\ref{sec:singleT} and \figref{fig:singleth}d), we consider that it became visible here because of the reduction of the background noise in the high frequency region (see \figref{fig:comparison}b).
+We also compare the energy spectral density (Fig.~\ref{fig:comparison}).
+Similarly to that of the isolated particles, the spectra for the doublets and triplets also show a sharp peak at the external frequency as well as a low-frequency Lorentzian mode (inset of Fig.~\ref{fig:comparison}).
+Besides, however, the spectra for the doublet and triplet also show the considerable second and third harmonic peaks ($600\unit{Hz}$ and $900\unit{Hz}$ for $300\unit{Hz}$, $500\unit{Hz}$ and $750\unit{Hz}$ for $250\unit{Hz}$, respectively) which were absent or invisible in the isolated case.
+Since the third harmonic peak is theoretically expected to appear even in the isolated case (see Sec.~\ref{sec:singleT} and \figref{fig:singleth}d), we consider that it became visible here because of the reduction of the background noise in the high frequency region (see \figref{fig:comparison}).
 This reduction of noise is possibly because the interaction increased the stability of the dynamics of the polarization and the velocity.
-In contrast, the second harmonic peak is characteristic of the clustering particles; for isolated particles, it appeared neither in the experiment nor in the single-particle model.
-It is inferred to be due to the interaction discussed in the next subsection.
+In contrast, the apparent second harmonic peak is characteristic of the clustering particles; for isolated particles, it did not appear in the experiment, and is expected to be very weak in theory even if we consider the biased single-particle model in Sec.~\ref{sec:singleT}.
+More precisely, the strength of the second harmonic peak in this model is no more than $1/1000$ of that of the fundamental frequency, so that it is reasonable that we did not see it.
+Therefore, the considerable second harmonic peak is inferred to be due to the interaction discussed in the next subsection.